3keston/clipper/README.md

 ### How to Use Clipper

 - **Copy an Image to Clipboard**: You can copy an image by right-clicking on it and selecting "Copy Image".
 On Mac, you can also use the screenshot tool by pressing `Cmd + Shift + 4` and selecting the area you want to capture.
+By default, the captured image is saved to the desktop.
+To copy the screenshot directly to the clipboard, press `Cmd + Shift + Ctrl + 4` instead, then select the area you want to capture.
 The captured image will be automatically copied to the clipboard.

+  If you prefer to change the default behavior so that screenshots are always copied to the clipboard:
+  1. Open the Screenshot app by searching for "Screenshot" in Spotlight (Cmd + Space) or by going to Applications > Utilities > Screenshot.
+  2. Click on "Options".
+  3. Under the "Save to" section, select "Clipboard".
+  4. Close the Screenshot app.

+  Now, when you use `Cmd + Shift + 4` and select an area, the screenshot will be copied to the clipboard by default.

 - **Copy Text to Clipboard**: Simply select the text you want to copy and use the copy command (usually `Cmd + C` on Mac or `Ctrl + C` on Windows).
 The copied text will be included in your chat query for a more comprehensive interaction.

 ### Demo

 ![App Usage Example](assets/clipper_demo.gif)

+## Troubleshooting

+### Issue: Screenshots are not copied to the clipboard
+- **Cause**: By default, the Mac screenshot tool saves screenshots to the desktop instead of copying them to the clipboard.
+- **Solution**: Make sure you are using the correct keyboard shortcut `Cmd + Shift + Ctrl + 4` to copy screenshots to the clipboard.
+If you want to set the default behavior to copy to the clipboard, follow these steps:
+  1. Open the Screenshot app by searching for "Screenshot" in Spotlight (Cmd + Space) or by going to Applications > Utilities > Screenshot.
+  2. Click on "Options".
+  3. Under the "Save to" section, select "Clipboard".
+  4. Close the Screenshot app.